-How To Get Your Pup a Gold Star at The GroomerMay 24, 2021
+How to Get Your Pup a Gold Star at the GroomerJune 16, 2021

 Whether your pup is a non-shedding breed that needs regular haircuts or you just noticed an odd smell coming from your pup and think it’s time for a bath, a spa visit may be needed!
 If this is your pup's first time going to the groomer, we have a few tips to ensure your pup is comfortable and make the day a truly positive experience for all involved.